-An immediate thought by many is that “Well, why would they work?
-They will just watch TV all day!
-OK.
-So they can if that is their choice.
-Maybe they would paint or birdwatch?.
-Up to them.
 But if they do work they can keep what they earn and use that how they choose.
 The experiments so far have indicated that people do not decrease their work hours and that those who do are mainly working mothers.
-And others not previously in work have started part time.
+And possibly most importantly others not previously in work have now felt able to start part time.

-Why am I saying that we Oldies should support this?
+Why am I saying that we should support this?